open/close all folders

 Think of the children!

-And miss out on having a Long Lost Sibling raised by the Enemy?
-Anyway Ethlin was only bringing Altenna to the country's border (she had planned join up with Sigurd too, but Cuan convinced her to go back for both of their sakes).
+- And miss out on having a Long Lost Sibling raised by the Enemy?
+Anyway, Ethlin was only bringing Altenna to the country's border (she had planned to join up with Sigurd too, but Cuan convinced her to go back for both of their sakes).

 Those damn paladins!